albertvisser/mylintergui/README.md

 A variant on this is **lint-all** that relies on my personal software project structure.

-It all started more as an exercise in using git/Github than an interesting software project, actually: I'm primarily a Mercurial/Bitbucket user.
+It all started more as an exercise in using git/Github than an interesting software project, actually: I'm primarily a Mercurial/Bitbucket user, and no doubt there a lots of programs like this around.

-Also an exercise in getting myself to make more use of static code analysis, by making things easy (or eas*ier*).
+It's also an exercise in getting myself to make more use of static code analysis, by making things easy (or eas*ier*).

 Because I already built a tool ([FileFindr](https://bitbucket.org/avisser/filefindr)) to do text